docker/docs/docker-for-mac/index.md

 ## Install shell completion

-Docker for Mac comes with scripts to enable completion for the `docker`, `docker-machine`, and `docker-compose` commands.
+Docker Desktop for Mac comes with scripts to enable completion for the `docker`, `docker-machine`, and `docker-compose` commands.
 The completion scripts may be found inside `Docker.app`, in the `Contents/Resources/etc/` directory and can be installed both in Bash and Zsh.